zzuutt/OrderNumber-Thelia2/README.md

 ### Configure the module

 Before using this module you first need to configure the mask of your order number and invoice number in the module configuration page OrderNumber.
-The invoice number is generate when the order status change in to paid.
+The invoice number is generate when the order status changes in to paid.